 Attendance is an important part of learning.
 We have supervision on campus at 8:00.
 We ask our students to line up early and to be ready to start school on time!
 Our warning bell rings at 8:10 and school starts at 8:15.
 Our campus is a closed campus and all guests must enter through the front office door.

 Due to the huge budget needs, we are asking parents to partner with us in many areas.
-In 2015-2016 Gardenhill was given a budget of approximately $77.000.
-We will be doing several fundraisers, asking for volunteers and partnering with our parents to continue our outstanding professional learning community.
+We will be doing several fundraisers, and asking for volunteers and partnering with our parents to continue our outstanding professional learning community.
 At Gardenhill we believe that children are best served and supported when parents and teachers work as partners, and we are excited about enhancing the home/school connection at Gardenhill.
 Parental involvement in a school is an extraordinarily valuable positive feature!
 I look forward to another great year working in partnership with the Gardenhill community achieving academic excellence!

 Sarah Gilbert, Principal